 FSM: You make a good point there but you’ve essentially abandoned your principle or at least qualified it.
-Therefore what you’re saying now is that prima facie overwhelming evidence to the contrary of a new and unusual phenomena ,or the absence of it, does not by itself count against it provided that it can be verified by oneself, correct?
+Therefore what you’re saying now is that overwhelming evidence to the contrary of a new and unusual phenomena, or the absence of it, does not by itself count against it provided that it can be verified by oneself, correct?

 SS: I… suppose.